 However, when the wife’s teeth grow again she refuses to let him remove them and now her body grows too and her skin becomes thick and grey, until she bursts out of the hut and walks away, going to live in the forest as an elephant.
 Her husband visits her there but she refuses to come back, and in due course she has several healthy children, all elephants as well, who form the first herd … well, it’s as good an explanation as any!

-African legends have been told for long and some of these stories are ages old but one thing remains certain: there will always be new legends but the question is wide would the story travel?
-You can use the comment box below to add more African myths and legends.
+African legends have been told for long and some of these stories are ages old but one thing remains certain: there will always be new legends but how wide they would be able to travel remains a question.
+You can use the comment box below to add more African myths and legends you know.